 Police outfits can analyse clues and make use of a grappling hook, Robbers can pry open locked doors, whereas Miners can place explosives and chisel rocks that block your path.
 Meanwhile, the Farmer can grow plants to scale walls, with their separate ‘Super Chicken glide’ ability also screaming of reference to The Legend of Zelda’s Cuckoos.

 Combat is largely entertaining, if mainly through the endlessly stylised animation that TT Fusion has adopted.
-Players employ the use of throws, counterattacks, grabs The Matrix-style kicks as they pummel enemies into submission.
+Players employ the use of throws, counterattacks, grabs and The Matrix-style kicks as they pummel enemies into submission.
 Once lying on the floor, you’re required to run over and handcuff them before they return to the fray.

-Between story levels, you’re relatively free to do as you please, with side missions also vying for your attention that includes time trials and vehicle thefts.
+Between story levels, you’re relatively free to do as you please, with side missions also vying for your attention that include time trials and vehicle thefts.
 In any case, there’s plenty to do and it’s entirely down to you as to how much of this additional content you’d like to dip into.

 Whilst retaining classic LEGO Studs to purchase characters, vehicles and Red Brick cheats, Undercover also introduces a new type of currency in the form of LEGO Bricks.
 These are used to complete Super Builds, colossal structures that can only be built at previously designated areas.